 is reduced to logical inferences internally, but these steps are somewhat

-marginal to overall the .
+marginal compared to the overall bookkeeping of the interpretation process.

-continued by Isar towards
+continued by Isar towards actual proof texts.
+See also

 \begin{figure}[htb]